Danack/fiber-rfc/rfc.md

 #### 'async' and 'await' keywords

-The code `Fiber::await()` is a little bit awkward to read or write.
+The code `Fiber::await(...)` is a little bit awkward to read or write.

-At some point, `Fiber::await()` could be replaced with the keyword `await` and new fibers could be created using the keyword `async`.
+At some point, `Fiber::await(...)` could be replaced with the keyword `await` and new fibers could be created using the keyword `async`.
 That would allow programmers to indicate that the a particular function or method call should return an awaitable and start a new fiber (green-thread).

 This is different from the languages JS and Hack.
 In those languages the usage of `async` is only used to declare asynchronous functions.
 It doesn't allow programmers to declare that functions should be called asynchronously.